 Nutrient holding, through increased CEC levels, keep nutrients and water around these root systems to provide a great foundation for robust and vigorous growth.
 Compost also reduces compaction, increasing air and water movement in the soil allowing ample supply for improved root development.
 Importantly, right now, the ground is sufficiently dry and hard to allow easy application of compost to your vineyard.

 Wholesale Landscapes’ HortGro Compost is a free-flowing, nutritious compost produced from fine bark, mulch, freezing works’ waste bio-products and other active fertilising ingredients.
 Free from residual herbicides, sprays and fungicides and green waste, HortGro Compost is the most proven compost for commercial growers, having been manufactured and sold by Wholesale Landscapes for more than 10 years.
 HortGro Compost is 100% organic-compliant and is suitable for application in areas which are certified organic.

 One recent scientific study, has indicated that adverse weather events and greater year-to-year variations in temperatures are likely to increase due to predicted melting of ice sheets in Greenland and Antarctica.
 The effect of these changes may be “incredibly disruptive” for agriculture, infrastructure and human life.
 Viticulturalists can go some way to mitigating such effects on their vineyards by investing proactively in long-term soil enhancement through applying compost.

 Wholesale Landscapes has a wide range of composts available to incorporate into your vineyard management scheme.
-Contact Simon Kemp, on 0800 421 000 for more information on Wholesale Landscapes’ horticultural solutions.
+Contact our customer service team on 0800 421 000 for more information on Wholesale Landscapes’ horticultural solutions.